 Will a nightcap help get rid of a cold?

 Old wives' tale: Pour yourself a 'medicinal' drink.

 The facts: Whisky or brandy is said by some to, in very small amounts, have a positive effect on grown-up cold sufferers as it is thought to have an anti-inflammatory effect on mucous membranes and help reduce a fever.
 We're talking a dash of alcohol in a hot drink before bed, which may help to relieve symptoms temporarily, but fresh fruit and veg, comforting chicken soup and warm fruit cordials are always preferable.

 The above should not be considered personal medical advice or instruction - if you feel unwell always consult your doctor.

 Enjoyed this?
 Now read...

-This article was last reviewed on 31st October 2017 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 6th November 2018 by Kerry Torrens.